IN FRONT OF THE HOUSE

 |

-Photo 1331, unidentified elderly man, looks like he has the start of an orchard.
+Photo 1331, unidentified elderly man, looks like he has the start of an orchard, and proud of it!

 Photo 1517, the Kalina family with their house in the background: Two labels are with it.
 One says: Anna, Antonia, father Josef, Ed, mother Karolina, “Babicka Paulas”.
 The other says: “The Joseph Kalina farm southeast of Table Rock.
 Left side of this house was an original log house.
 Anna (Pochaska) and Antonia (Reiman), Eddie, father Josef, mother Karolina, and grandmother Pavlas.